 About Dear Anger

 Dear Anger is a podcast for humans of all ages!
 If yelling, tantrums, fighting, arguing, and silent treatments, not to mention all the stress and anxiety that accompany those things, have a presence in your home, then you're in the right place.
-Join hosts Ed Crasnick and Renee Jain, the powerhouse team that brought you Dear Anxiety, every week as they share tools, tricks, and tips for transforming anger into a positive catalyst for change.
+Join hosts Ed Crasnick and Renee Jain, the powerhouse team that brought you Dear Anxiety, for this limited series as they share tools, tricks, and tips for transforming anger into a positive catalyst for change.